-Complex Post Traumatic Stress Disorder Symptoms and PTSD symptoms compound various challenges.
-Not every person who suffers from PTSD will experience the same symptoms, but many of these are very common.
+However, not every person who has PTSD will experience the same symptoms, but many of these are pretty common.
 Symptoms’ variables include variations in how severe and frequent each one is experienced.
-These differences are dependent on where your loved one is in their journey.
-Most likely if they are seeking psychiatric care, therapy, self-discipline, and potentially medications then their symptoms are milder.
-If your loved one is not under the care of medical professionals, specifically those who specialize in Post Traumatic Stress Disorder, then they are more susceptible to higher severity levels.
+The differences depend on where your loved one is at on their journey.
+Most likely if they are seeking psychiatric care, therapy, and practicing self-discipline their symptoms are better managed.
+If your loved one is not under the care of medical professionals, specifically those who specialize in Post Traumatic Stress Disorder symptoms, they are more susceptible to more severe and intense issues.

 - Major Depression

 - Suicidal Ideation

 - Self Mutilation

 Early Signs: Post Traumatic Stress Disorder Symptoms

 One thing mentioned from numerous medical providers is that Post Traumatic Stress Disorder Symptoms are caused by intense levels of anxiety.
 For the most part, PTSD is an anxiety disorder.

 Awareness of the onset of anxiety indicates that your significant other is experiencing the beginning of a PTSD episode.
 That is, if they cannot get his or her anxiety under control quickly.
 After caring for someone that you love suffering from PTSD you’ll be able to detect an episode manifesting.
 In fact, the majority of the time, you’ll know how extreme their symptoms will be.
 Which is helpful in order to keep both of you safe and healthy.